shellyannrose/warm-welcome-home-swap-hosting/docs/tutorials/tutorial-get-started.md

 You must follow the steps below before you try the tutorials for the Gracious Host service.
 These steps should take about 20 minutes to complete.

-### Tools to complete the tutorials in this section
+### Tools to complete the tutorials

 The instructions below are for a Windows system (PC).
-For a MacOS system, see the [MacOS installation guide](macos-installation).
+For a MacOS system, see the [MacOS installation guide](../macos-installation.mdmacos-installation).

 * A [GitHub account](https://github.com)
 * A PC that is running a current or